ccllcc/Dimple-Project/README.md

 ## Design

-Originally I have made line chart to show the seasonality as the date information is available in the dataset, hence a line is perfect to show a data set with date dimension and could reveal transition.
-I used the scatter plot to reveal the bi-variable correlation.
+Originally I have made line chart to show the AQI trend along the year as the date information is available in the dataset, hence a line is perfect to show a data set with date dimension and could reveal transition.
+I used the scatter plot to reveal the bi-variable (wind speed Iws vs air quality AQI) correlation.
 After receiving the comments, I added animation, and color encode to the line charts and scatter plot.

 A diverging color pallette to the scatter plot was to draw readers attention, as red shows that the index is the worst among the filtered data points, and green is the best among filtered data points.